 Hoi An Specialities: The Best Local Vietnamese Food

-Hoi An has become increasingly known overseas for its food—the street food, the laneways and alleys packed with restaurants and eateries, the markets and food halls, the fresh seafood, and a whole range of unique local dishes.
+Hoi An has become increasingly known overseas for its stunning array of Vietnamese food.
+Its street food and the laneways and alleys of the town, packed with restaurants and eateries.
+The markets and food halls, fresh seafood, and a wide range of unique Hoi An specialities.
 From the glitzy fusion spots of the tourist precinct to the cramped, chaotic hawkers and coffee houses, where the locals meet for snacks and late-night drinks.
 From the roadside vendors touting chicken rice or mango cake to the clusters of miniature red plastic chairs that denote a street vendor selling local food delights.
 It’s impossible to walk for five minutes in this town without coming across something delicious, new or interesting to eat.

-Hoi An is a street food town—even the dishes served in the restaurants began their days as street food.
-Cao Lau, Mi Quang, Com Ga are all working people’s meals, designed to be wolfed down on your break; satisfying, healthy, and quick.
+Hoi An is a street food town full of local specialities.
+For instance, even the dishes served in the restaurants began their days as street food.
+Cao Lau, Mi Quang and Com Ga are all working people’s meals.
+Firstly designed for wolfing down on your break; satisfying, healthy, and quick.

-The standards are generally quite high, and although most street vendors or hawkers will only sell one or two dishes, 10 metres down the street there will be another stall selling something different.
-As you walk around, keep an eye out for the places the locals flock to for meals.
-If you see a place packed with locals, you know it’s serving something great.
+Standards are generally quite high, and although most street vendors or hawkers will only sell one or two dishes, 10 metres down the street there will be another stall selling something different.
+So as you walk around, keep an eye out for the places the locals flock to for meals.
+Above all, if you see a place packed with locals, you know it’s serving something great.
 So pull up a ludicrously tiny red stool, and eat like a local.

 So, let’s talk about some Hoi An specialities.
-We will discuss local dishes, what they are, and where to find them.
-We can’t claim to know where the best version of every dish is sold since there are just too many people selling great food in this town, and every local, blogger and ex-pat has their own opinion on which is the all-time greatest.
-However, after extensive research, and full stomachs, what we can do is tell you where to find a very good example of each dish, for a reasonable price.
+We discuss local dishes, what they are, and where to find them.
+We can’t claim to know where the best version of every dish is.
+There are simply just too many people selling great food in this town.
+Every local, blogger and ex-pat has their own opinion on which is the all-time greatest.
+However, after extensive research, and full stomachs, we can tell you where to find a very good example of each dish, for a reasonable price.

 Pronounced “Barn Mee.”
-Banh Mi is merely an iconic baguette dish filled with a variety of ingredients, and it is made particularly well in Hoi An.
+Banh mi – an iconic baguette dish filled with a variety of ingredients.
+Made particularly well in Hoi An.
 The two most famous exponents of the sandwich makers art here are Banh Mi Phuong, and Madam Khanh, the Banh Mi Queen.

-It is a topic of hot debate on the internet as to which is the greatest, but having been recommended by the late Anthony Bourdain himself has seemingly tipped the balance of popular opinion in favour of Phuong’s.
+It is a topic of hot debate on the internet as to which is the greatest.
+But having the late Anthony Bourdain himself’s recommendation has seemingly tipped the balance of popular opinion in favour of Phuong’s.
 We’ve done our taste test at these two well-known establishments as well as some lesser-known local favourites.
-Check out our article on the best banh mi in Hoi An.
+Check out our findings on the Best Banh Mi in Hoi An.

 These can include prawns (tom), chicken (ga), pork (thịt heo) or combinations (tom thit), steamed pork sausage (cha), or quail eggs.
-This dish is topped with sliced banana flower, bean shoots, and herbs, like Phi, but also has crushed peanuts and toasted sesame rice crackers, which add a satisfying crunchy layer of textures to the slippery noodles, brothy sauce, and leafy herbs.
-You can then season to your taste with the condiments provided.
+Then topped with sliced banana flower, bean shoots, and herbs, like Phi.
+However, it also has crushed peanuts and toasted sesame rice crackers.
+These add a satisfying crunchy layer of textures to the slippery noodles, brothy sauce, and leafy herbs.
+You then season to your taste with the condiments provided.

 Mi Quang Ong Hai

-Pronounced “Cow Low,” this dish is a Hoi An-only affair….
+One of the most famous local specialities in Hoi An.
+Pronounced “Cow Low,” this dish is a Hoi An-only affair.
 Pork, local vegetables, and a rich pork bone broth over the distinctive, chewy noodles make up this street food classic.
 But, here’s the twist—the reason you won’t find this dish on any other tables in any other town is that the thick, chunky rice meal noodles are cut, hand-shaped, and dried.
-Then, wood ash from trees that grow on Cu Lao Cham Island and special water from the Gieng Bá Le (or Ba Le Well) are mixed to make a lye solution which is then used to soak the noodles.
+Then, wood ash from trees grown on Cu Lao Cham Island and special water from the Gieng Bá Le (or Ba Le Well) mixed to make a lye solution then used to soak the noodles.

 The minerality and alkalinity of this water transform the cao lau noodles into their characteristic flavour, sallow colour, and extra chewy texture, giving the dish its own distinct identity.
 In a land full of noodle bowls, this one stands out for its handcrafted ingredients, interesting use of textures, and unique flavours.

-Construction of the dish is as follows: First, the firm, slippery noodles are in a flavoursome brothy sauce.
-On top of the noodles, you will find crunchy fried squares of noodle and tender sliced pork, with leafy greens and herbs.
-On the side will be fresh chilli, fish sauce, and a bit of soy so that you can adjust it to your taste.
+The dish is constructed as follows.
+Firstly, the firm, slippery noodles are served in a flavoursome brothy sauce.
+On top of the noodles, are crunchy fried squares of noodle and tender sliced pork, with leafy greens and herbs.
+On the side is fresh chilli, fish sauce, and a bit of soy so that you can adjust it to your taste.

-Cao lau is a must-try dish for any Hoi An visitor, but there are so many restaurants and hawkers in town doing their versions of cao lau.
+Cao lau is a must-try dish for any Hoi An visitor.
+There are so many restaurants and hawkers in town doing their versions of cao lau.
 Every blogger and every local has their favourite spot.
-We’ve done our delicious in-depth research on Cao Lau so if you want to find great places to eat this, please read Hidden’s article on Hoi An’s best Cao lau Restaurants
+We’ve done our delicious in-depth research on cao lau.
+So if you want to find great places to eat it read Hidden’s article on Hoi An’s Best Cao Lau Restaurants

-This is pronounced “Coom ga.”
-It seems that every community in Southeast Asia, from the Malay peninsula to steamy Borneo, from Singapore to Myanmar and the Philippines, all have their version of Chicken Rice.
-Malaysia has Nasi Kandar, Singapore serves Hainanese chicken rice, amongst others, and in Vietnam, Com Ga stalls line every street in every city.
-But the Hoi An dish is different from all of them.
+Pronounced “Coom ga.”
+It seems that every community in Southeast Asia, from the Malay peninsula to steamy Borneo, from Singapore to Myanmar and the Philippines, all have their version of chicken rice.
+Malaysia has Nasi Kandar, Singapore serves Hainanese chicken rice, amongst others.
+In Vietnam, Com Ga stalls line every street in every city.
+But this is one of Hoi An’s specialties and is different from them all.

-Its version has gizzard and livers, shredded chicken meat, herbs and onions, light, crunchy fried rice, and a chicken and herb broth served on the side.
+Hoi An’s version has gizzard and livers, shredded chicken meat, herbs and onions.
+With light, crunchy fried rice, and a chicken and herb broth served on the side.
 The tang of the iron-enriched offal lightened by the herbs and onions, mixed in with the fried rice, is delicious.
 It’s not only comfort food, but it’s good for you, too!
 This version of chicken rice is a Hoi An original and is right up there with the best in the country.
-Read our article on the Best Com Ga in Hoi An
+To find our best picks read our article on the Best Com Ga in Hoi An

 Ba Buoi’s Chicken Rice: This place is busy.
 Go at off-peak times if you want to get a seat right away.
 One serving will cost 40,000 VND (1.70 USD).
 Address: 22, Phan Chu Trinh